 This essay displays excellent organization and has a natural flow of ideas indicative of a native English speaker who can write exceptionally well.

-2. It is personal and does not feel like a resume/CV
+2. It is personal and does not feel like a resume or CV

-This shows two things.
-First, she is a well-rounded person, not just a student that studies for grades.
-Second, she has a well-developed personal identity that has chosen this course of study at this particular college in this particular country.
+First, she shows that she is a well-rounded person, not just a student that studies for grades.
+Second, she conveys her well-developed personal identity that has chosen this course of study at this particular college in this particular country.
 Make sure your college essay communicates this!

 3. It specifically targets the school